vishalkumarWondertale/Stories_prompt/WonderTale_All_JSON_Prompts.md

       {
         "sequence": 1,
         "title": "The Question That Wouldn't Sleep",
+        "blocks": [
+          {
+            "name": "curious-night",
+            "Block": {
-        "coverImagePrompt": "Nobita lying on his bed at night with wide curious eyes, thought bubbles full of question marks, moonlight coming through the window, cozy cartoon bedroom, warm and playful illustration", "story": "One quiet night, Nobita lay in his bed staring at the ceiling.
-His mind was full of questions.
-Why do stars twinkle?
+              "text": "One quiet night, Nobita lay in his bed staring at the ceiling.
+His mind was full of questions.", "image-prompt": "Nobita lying on his bed at night, eyes wide open, moonlight through the window, cozy cartoon bedroom, soft lighting", "max-length": 220
+            }
+          },
+          {
+            "name": "endless-questions",
+            "Block": {
+              "text": "Why do stars twinkle?
 How do birds know where to fly?
-What is inside a seed before it grows?
-While others slept peacefully, Nobita's curiosity stayed wide awake.
-He whispered his questions to the moon, feeling excited instead of tired."
+What is inside a seed before it grows?", "image-prompt": "Thought bubbles with stars, birds, and seeds floating above Nobita's head, dreamy and playful cartoon style", "max-length": 180
+            }
           },
           {
+            "name": "curiosity-awake",
+            "Block": {
+              "text": "While others slept peacefully, Nobita whispered his questions to the moon, feeling excited instead of tired.", "image-prompt": "Nobita whispering toward the moon outside his window, calm night sky, gentle and magical cartoon illustration", "max-length": 200
+            }
+          }
+        ]
+      },
+      {
         "sequence": 2,
         "title": "The Magical Door Appears",
-        "coverImagePrompt": "A magical glowing door appearing in Nobita's room, covered with symbols of curiosity like question marks, books, light bulbs, and stars, Nobita reaching out with wonder, bright fantasy cartoon style", "story": "Suddenly, a soft glow filled Nobita's room.
-A magical door appeared where his cupboard used to be.
-On the door were shining words: 'Only Curious Minds May Enter.'
-Nobita felt a little nervous, but his curiosity was stronger than his fear.
-He took a deep breath and opened the door."
+        "blocks": [
+          {
+            "name": "mysterious-glow",
+            "Block": {
+              "text": "Suddenly, a soft glow filled Nobita’s room, lighting up everything around him.", "image-prompt": "A warm magical glow spreading across Nobita's bedroom at night, fantasy cartoon lighting", "max-length": 160
+            }
           },
           {
+            "name": "door-of-curiosity",
+            "Block": {
+              "text": "A magical door appeared where his cupboard used to be.
+Shining words said, 'Only Curious Minds May Enter.'", "image-prompt": "A glowing magical door covered with question marks, books, stars, and light bulbs inside a bedroom, bright fantasy cartoon style", "max-length": 220
+            }
+          },
+          {
+            "name": "brave-step",
+            "Block": {
+              "text": "Nobita felt nervous, but his curiosity was stronger.
+He took a deep breath and opened the door.", "image-prompt": "Nobita reaching out bravely to open a glowing magical door, expression of wonder and courage, child-friendly cartoon art", "max-length": 180
+            }
+          }
+        ]
+      },
+      {
         "sequence": 3,
         "title": "The Land of Why",
-        "coverImagePrompt": "A fantasy world with talking animals, floating books, colorful trees shaped like question marks, Nobita walking happily and asking questions, joyful cartoon illustration", "story": "On the other side, Nobita found himself in the Land of Why.
-Here, trees whispered answers, rivers giggled with secrets, and animals loved being asked questions.
-A wise owl told Nobita, 'Every question is a key to learning.'
-Nobita asked, listened, and discovered wonderful things everywhere he went."
+        "blocks": [
+          {
+            "name": "new-world",
+            "Block": {
+              "text": "Nobita stepped into the Land of Why, a place full of wonders and questions.", "image-prompt": "Fantasy land with colorful trees shaped like question marks, floating books, and glowing paths, joyful cartoon illustration", "max-length": 170
+            }
           },
           {
+            "name": "talking-nature",
+            "Block": {
+              "text": "Trees whispered answers, rivers giggled with secrets, and animals loved being asked questions.", "image-prompt": "Talking animals, smiling trees, and laughing rivers interacting with Nobita, whimsical cartoon style", "max-length": 220
+            }
+          },
+          {
+            "name": "wise-owl",
+            "Block": {
+              "text": "A wise owl said, 'Every question is a key to learning.'
+Nobita listened carefully and learned something new.", "image-prompt": "A wise owl talking to Nobita in a magical forest, peaceful and educational cartoon illustration", "max-length": 200
+            }
+          }
+        ]
+      },
+      {
         "sequence": 4,
-        "title": "The Problem That Needed a Question", "coverImagePrompt": "Nobita helping a small robot fix itself by asking questions, teamwork scene, friendly robot, bright and educational cartoon art", "story": "Nobita soon met a little robot who had stopped working.
-Instead of feeling scared, Nobita asked questions.
+        "title": "The Problem That Needed a Question", "blocks": [
+          {
+            "name": "robot-trouble",
+            "Block": {
+              "text": "Nobita met a little robot that had stopped working and looked very sad.", "image-prompt": "A small friendly robot sitting sadly while Nobita looks at it with concern, bright cartoon style", "max-length": 160
+            }
+          },
+          {
+            "name": "asking-questions",
+            "Block": {
+              "text": "Instead of feeling scared, Nobita asked questions.
 'What happened?
-What do you need?'
-With every question, Nobita learned more.
-Together, they fixed the robot.
-Everyone cheered, and Nobita felt proud of the power of curiosity."
+What do you need?'", "image-prompt": "Nobita gently talking to a robot, asking questions, teamwork and learning theme, educational cartoon art", "max-length": 180
+            }
           },
           {
+            "name": "problem-solved",
+            "Block": {
+              "text": "With every question, Nobita learned more.
+Together, they fixed the robot and everyone cheered.", "image-prompt": "Happy Nobita and robot celebrating after fixing the problem, joyful and colorful cartoon illustration", "max-length": 220
+            }
+          }
+        ]
+      },
+      {
         "sequence": 5,
         "title": "Curiosity Comes Home",
+        "blocks": [
+          {
+            "name": "back-home",
+            "Block": {
-        "coverImagePrompt": "Nobita waking up in his room with sunlight, smiling confidently, books and school bag nearby, hopeful and inspiring cartoon illustration", "story": "The magical door slowly faded, and Nobita found himself back in his room as morning sunlight filled the space.
-At school that day, Nobita raised his hand and asked questions without fear.
-He knew now that curiosity was his superpower—one that would help him learn and grow every day."
+              "text": "The magical door faded away, and Nobita found himself back in his room as morning sunlight filled the space.", "image-prompt": "Nobita standing in his room with morning sunlight, magical glow fading softly, warm cartoon illustration", "max-length": 220
+            }
+          },
+          {
+            "name": "curiosity-superpower",
+            "Block": {
+              "text": "At school, Nobita raised his hand and asked questions without fear.
+Curiosity had become his superpower.", "image-prompt": "Nobita confidently raising his hand in a classroom, teacher and classmates smiling, inspiring cartoon style", "max-length": 220
+            }
+          }
+        ]
       }
     ]
   }
 }

 ---